fbbdev/fbbdev.github.io/_projects/node-fastcgi.md

     }
 ---

-This module is a replacement for node's http module (server only).
+**node-fastcgi** is a drop-in replacement for node's http module (server only).
 It can be used to build FastCGI applications or to convert existing node applications to FastCGI.

 The implementation is fully compliant with [FastCGI 1.0 Specification](http://www.fastcgi.com/drupal/node/6?q=node/22).